sffjunkie/justfiles/README.md

 `lint` - Runs the `ruff` linter

+`python-info` - Displays information about the python being used.

 `repl` - Opens a Python REPL

+`run` - Runs a Python one-liner

+`run-module` - Runs the project's module

 `test` - Uses `tox` to run the unit and integration tests